DarkGraza/Zara-Web-Scraper/README.md

 #Zara Material Scraping:
 For to scrap each product's material information and its origin data, I used asyncio.sleep() set at 1sec for every 250 requests to avoid my IP getting blocked.
-After making for over 120,000 requests for a total of 7hours, the data was collected was 189 columns and 123,000 rows.
+After making for over 120,000 requests for a total of 7hours, the data collected was 189 columns and 123,000 rows.
-Then after careful observation and inferences, I was able to get the columns to 18.
+Then after careful observation and inferences, I was able to get columns down to 18.

-After much data cleaning all three datasets were saved saved as individual as csv files.
+After much data cleaning all three datasets were saved as individual csv files.